 In the early 1960s, Randers Handsker was the country's largest glove factory with a total of 80 employees.
-The industry was still doing well, but it wasn't long before glove production was squeezed and manufacturer after manufacturer had to close.
+The industry was still doing well, but it didn't go long before the glove production was reduced and manufacturer after manufacturer had to close.
 It was the increasingly large proportion of imported gloves that undermined the earnings of the Danish factories.

 Randers Handskefabrik was well consolidated.
 Ejnar Vejrum was business-oriented and ready for change.
 He took the changed market conditions seriously and provided a capital reserve by investing in property and land.

 In the mid-1960s, Randers Handskefabrik succeeded in capturing the order for police gloves from competitor Minerva, who had been supplying the police with gloves for years.